MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-overview.md

 > [!NOTE]
 > SharePoint Agreements AI is available for selective General Availability (GA).
 The selective GA is by invitation only.
 Contact your Microsoft representative or submit your nomination for the selective GA here: [Sign up for selective GA](https://aka.ms/AgreementsSelectiveGA).
 For a list of articles to help you set up and use this feature, see [Help documentation](#help-documentation).

+## Overview

 SharePoint Agreements AI is an end-to-end solution, powered by AI, to help streamline and simplify your agreements, such as nondisclosure agreements and statements of work.
 From drafting to execution, the solution is ready to integrate seamlessly into your flow of work.

 Centralize your agreements in the new Agreements app in Microsoft Teams, draft agreements with native Microsoft Word capabilities, and gain valuable AI-driven insights, making management of your agreements more efficient.

 ![A screenshot of Agreements app showing the home page.](../../media/content-understanding/agreements-home.png)

-## What you get with SharePoint Agreements AI
+## What you get

 With SharePoint Agreements AI, you get: